yr5913/school-web-app/README.md

 59. Added courses schema and many to many relationship between person and courses and gave admin options to add new course
 60. added an admin feature to add students to the courses
+61. Added delete feature for deleting students from courses by admin